m-art-inc/guessing-game/README.md

 # guessing-game
-This is a simple guessing game created using basic html and javascript to interact with the user.
+This is a branch of my previous guessing game created using basic html and javascript to interact with the user.

 ##Built at:
 Code Fellows PDX